SomdattaNag/HousePricePredictionSystem/README.md

 # Usage
 1. Input the required features for house prediction:
       a.
 Size (sq ft)
       b.
-Number of Bedrooms
+Number of Rooms
       c.
 Age (years)
 2. Submit to get the predicted price based on the best-performing model.
 3. Visualize the actual vs. predicted prices for further analysis.

 # Dataset
 The dataset should include the following columns:
-1. Size (sq ft) (Numeric): The size of the house in square feet.
+1. Size (sq ft) : The size of the house in square feet.
-2. Bedrooms (Numeric): The number of bedrooms in the house.
+2. Rooms : The number of bedrooms in the house.
-3. Age (years) (Numeric): The age of the house in years.
+3. Age (years) : The age of the house in years.
-4. Price ($) (Numeric): The actual price of the house in dollars
+4. Price ($) : The actual price of the house in dollars

 # Dependencies:
 1.Python 3.8+